madtechservices/nova-pulse/README.md

 # Nova Pulse

 Nova Pulse is a custom tool for Laravel Nova that integrates Laravel Pulse, allowing you to debug your Laravel application directly from the Nova dashboard.
 This tool loads Laravel Pulse in a lightweight popup/lightbox style interface for quick access.
+Use at your own risk I am still learning.
+Very open for people to help me make this better like making it look like part of the nova dashboard instead of a popup.

 ## Features